Phoenix – Reykjavík Edition

 Artistic leader, workshop leader & co-creating performer Mette Aakjær (DK)

 Performer and storyteller Sigrid Moses-Jacobsen (DK)

-Visual artist Sigrid Astrup (Norway)
+Visual artist Sigrid Astrup (NO)

 Writer and technical interaction Sonja Winckelman Thomsen (DK)